-Sometimes the addition of a responsible older driver’s name to a policy can decrease the price.
+Sometimes adding an older driver’s name to a policy can decrease the premium price.

 By installing Telematics, a black box used by insurers to monitor driving habits, policies can be greatly reduced.
 By paying a bit more, a no claims bonus can be protected and by selecting the highest excess figure the cost will be reduced.
 A lump payment will also work out cheaper than monthly instalments.

 So what conclusions can we draw about the rising insurance prices?